revature-associate-code-samples/code-samples-for-Margaret-Weathers/README.md

 Trivia Townes is a full-stack multiplayer trivia competition.
 Players can create or join public game lobbies.
 Game sessions are managed using Angular and Spring MVC, while leaderboards are persisted with Spring Data.

 ### Project 3 - Caliber 2.0
 This updated rendition of Caliber is a microservice based, Spring Boot application with an Angular 6 front end.
 Eureka, Zuul and Feign Client are used to manage multiple microservices and track the progress of internal Revature associates.
-Specifically, the Quality Audit service saves individual notes and grades from a weekly evaluation.
+Specifically, the Quality Audit service saves individual notes and grades from weekly evaluations.